Kenneth O'Connor: Early life

-O'Connor was born in Ranchi, Jharkhand, British India.
+O'Connor was born in Ranchi, then in the Chota Nagpur Division of the Bengal Presidency of British India.
 He was the second child of the Revd.
-William O'Connor and Emma (née Kennedy).
-He was educated at Saint Columba's College, Dublin where he was a chorister and cricketer.
-From here he won a choral scholarship to Worcester College, Oxford but was unable to take it up due to the First World War.
+William O'Connor and his wife Emma Kennedy.
+He was educated at the Abbey School, Beckenham, and Saint Columba's College, Dublin, a Church of Ireland boarding school, where he was a chorister and cricketer.
+From there, he won a choral scholarship to Worcester College, Oxford, but did not take it up, due to his military service during the First World War.